pkarjala/twitch-death-messages/README.md

 * Just requires a single web page and works from your web browser.
 * Saves the current number of deaths and the channel name to local browser storage in JSON format.
 * Does NOT save connection information
+* Lightweight, just uses pure JavaScript for the core components

 ## Sample messages